Carrie

 Plot

 Around the turn of the century, Carrie Meeber (Jennifer Jones) leaves her family in a small rural town and heads to Chicago.
-On the train to Chicago, Charles Drouet (Eddie Albert) approaches her.
-Although Carrie is reluctant to speak to him, the salesman persists and the two chat until they reach Chicago.
-Carrie gets off in South Chicago, the slums as Charles Drouet points out, after taking Drouet's business card.
+On the train, salesman Charles Drouet (Eddie Albert) approaches her and the two chat until they reach Chicago.

 Cast